mathgladiator/adama-lang/docs/blog/2022-01-03-errata-woe.md

 * Request metadata
 * Multiplexing

 The challenge of even picking WebSockets is that you have so much freedom.
 That additional freedom is not without additional responsibility and burden.

 Ultimately, this responsibility will add to the engineering cost because you must build a team which understands this as well.
+The true cost of choosing a WebSocket doesn't reveal itself until you scale a team to handle all the details.

 ## Problem: there are many protocols
 Having used MQTT and RSocket, I can tell you that these protocols have leaks.
-Let's take MQTT an example.
+Let's take MQTT as an example.

 You get your MQTT broker stood up, and then you get a client that has all the nice retry built into.
 Great!
 You issue your SUB and get a SUBACK back, amazing!
 This will work for many use-cases, but there is a transition when you start to care about reliability.
 Disconnects can cause implicit message loss because it works with ideal flow:
 * client X subscribes to topic X